-Today is the Winter Solstice- the shortest day of the year, and also the first day of Winter.
+Today is the Winter Solstice- the shortest day of the year and also the first day of Winter, when the earth’s northern hemisphere is tilting at its maximum angle away from the sun.
 This evening, the sun will set at 5:46pm, which is the earliest it will set all year.
-Many of us suffer from Seasonal Affective Disorder, or at least are in worse moods when we have less sunlight.
-So isn’t it a refreshing thought that the worst is already over, and from here on out it will only get better?
-Starting tomorrow, the days will be getting longer and we’ll have more sunlight each day.
+Many people suffer from Seasonal Affective Disorder, or at least are in worse moods when we have less sunlight.
+So isn’t it a refreshing thought that the shortest days already over, and from here on out it will only get better?
+Starting tomorrow, the days will get longer and we’ll have more sunlight each day.
 In our busy modern lives, shorter days are an inconvenience and add to our stress because we feel like we have even less time to cram in all our chores, errands, work, and other responsibilities.

 However, shorter days are not necessarily a bad thing.
 The Winter Solstice was an ancient pagan holiday that celebrated nature.
 Ancient cultures revolved around the cycles of nature, and accordingly there were ancient cultures all around the world that had some sort of celebration on this day (in the southern hemisphere, they were held in June).
 When early Christian leaders were attempting to spread their faith, that is why they chose a date very close to the Winter Solstice for Christmas- an attempt to Christianize an ancient pagan holiday that celebrated nature.
 Although these ancient celebrations around the globe were greatly varied, they all had one thing in common- welcoming the return of the sun and the new cycle of growth it would bring.